-The range of Shariah-compliant products now includes profit and loss-sharing instruments such as the Musharaka, the sale of previously owned goods via regular installments.
+The range of shariah-compliant products now includes profit and loss-sharing instruments such as the Musharaka, the sale of previously owned goods via regular instalments.
 The equivalent of leasing goods such as industrial trucks and vehicles is known as Ijara.
-These instruments were designed with Shariah precepts in mind, but the products are either debt-like or profit-and-loss-sharing models.
+These instruments were designed with shariah precepts in mind, but the products are either debt-like or profit-and-loss-sharing models.
 In terms of new fee-based services, the safe-keeping contracts for current deposits known as Wadiah have lately taken money markets by surprise.

 The latest array of Islamic finance instruments is designed for convenience.
 In the GCC, the Islamic credit card works by buying and selling commodities at international trading floors.
 The bank then extends the specific amount required by the consumer.
 Despite its success, Islamic finance faces a number of challenges before it can realise its full potential.
 To begin with, the industry operates within a regulatory framework that was largely designed for conventional finance.
 More Islamic product standards and consumer protection measures will be key to managing risk.